Historian and scholar

 Debórah Dwork has been, inter alia, a Guggenheim Fellow, a Fellow at the Woodrow Wilson International Center for Scholars, and a Fellow of the American Council of Learned Societies.
 Debórah Dwork received a B.A. in History from Princeton University and received her Ph.D. from University College in London.

 Dr. Dwork lectures on the history of the Holocaust; Jewish life during the Holocaust; children in the Holocaust; rescue and resistance.
-She lives in Connecticut.
+She lives in New York City.

 History of the Holocaust